ApexNode-host/ApexNode-Docs/billing/server-management/index.md

 - Discord-based support with faster response times

 **Does NOT include:**
-- Development of custom plugins or mods
-- Constant monitoring for uptime (we are not a 24/7 NOC)
+- Constant monitoring for uptime or errors (we are not a 24/7 NOC)

 ---

 ## Use Cases

-- **Self Managed** (Free): Great for developers or experienced server owners who prefer total control.
+- **Self Managed** (Free): Great for developers or experienced server owners who prefer setting their own server up.
-- **Basic Management**: Ideal for new server owners who need help with the initial setup but want to handle daily maintenance themselves.
+- **Basic Management**: Ideal for new server owners who need help with the initial setup to get their dream server running.
 - **Premium Management**: Best for community leaders, creators, or streamers who want their server professionally managed and maintained.

 ---